AAAI-DISIM-UnivAQ/docker-nao-sdk-2.1.4.13/README.md

     http://localhost:6080

-open a LXTerminal and start to develop for the NAO robot
+open a LXTerminal and start to develop for the NAO robot, test is all is correctly installed:

+    conda list

+shows the conda environment

+    python
+    Python 2.7.18 |Anaconda, Inc.| (default, Nov 25 2022, 06:27:37)
+    [GCC 11.2.0] on linux2
+    Type "help", "copyright", "credits" or "license" for more information.
+    >>> import naoqi
+    >>>

+if no errors, you are all set.
+Enjoy!
+;-)